Growing Delphiniums in Pots or Containers

 Oh Yes You Can!

-Some of our Delphiniums which grow well in pots:
+Our Mini (Dwarf) Delphiniums which grow well in pots:

-By growing delphiniums in containers, modern patio gardens can be graced with these magnificent flowering spires which become stunning focal points and fabulous conversation pieces.
+By growing delphiniums in containers, modern patio and balcony gardens can be graced with these magnificent flowering spires which become stunning focal points and fabulous conversation pieces.
 Growing practices used for delphiniums in pots vary considerably, all with apparent success.
 In this article I have taken these practices and blended them with our own experience gained in growing thousands of potted delphiniums, to produce a recipe for successful patio, or potted garden delphiniums.

 Best pot size:- A 4.5 litre - 8 litre pot or planter bag is ideal.
 You can use up to 20 litre if you wish but these are more difficult to move.
 Some people use the traditional method of growing in smaller pots and potting on as required until the 8 litre size is reached.